tradecloud/tradecloud-docs-api-v2/order/supplier/receive/README.md

 `lines.deliverySchedule`: the current delivery schedule, either `Issued` or `Confirmed`.

 {% hint style="warning" %}
 The `deliverySchedule` field does **NOT** include any open supplier or buyer request.
-Be aware you always get back either the `Issued` or `Confirmed` values dependent on the line status.
+Be aware that the `Issued` or `Confirmed` values are returned, dependent on the line status.
 {% endhint %}

 `lines.deliveryScheduleIncludingRequests`: the current delivery schedule, including any open supplier or buyer request, either `Issued`, `In Progress` or `Confirmed` values.